Julia-ta/TiMBA_outlook/CONTRIBUTING.md

 # Contributing to TiMBA

 -----------------
-Thank you for considering a contribution to TiMBA.
+Thank you for your interest in contributing to TiMBA!
 This document outlines the guidelines and processes for contributing.

 To suggest and discuss possible model improvements, new features, or to raise questions related to the use of TiMBA or the understanding of the software code, we invite you to contact us via [wf-timba@thuenen.de](mailto:wf-timba@thuenen.de) or initiate a topic under the [Github discussion section](#https://github.com/TI-Forest-Sector-Modelling/TiMBA/discussions).

 Below you can find some guidance that helps us to streamline the integration of your code contributions or facilitate addressing any issues you report.